anvaka/an/README.md

 # How?

-Idea is simple: avoid using `angular.module` in npm package, and delay directives registration up to the point when application is bootstrapped.
+The idea is simple: avoid using `angular.module` in npm package, and delay directives registration up to the point when application is bootstrapped.

 E.g. instead of doing: